APPLES AND PUMPKINS AND MAZES…OH MY!

 Additionally, on Saturday, October 20th, Ogunquit will be hosting the Ruck for our Fallen, a military-style ruck event which will take place on Ogunquit Beach.
 This event is to honor ALL of Maine’s Fallen Heroes and give their families a unique bonding experience.

-So as you consider ways to pay your respects to those who bravely served this country, we invite you to participate in either of these great events by signing up as a runner, lining the roadways to cheer on those who are, or donate to these great causes!
+So as you consider ways to pay your respects to those who bravely served this country, we invite you to participate in either of these significant events by signing up as a runner, lining the roadways to cheer on those who are, or donate to these great causes!

 AND RIGHT AROUND THE CORNER…